hieutrantrong21520859MMCL21/FrontEndPractice_Intern_ProductPreviewCardComponent/README.md

-# Frontend Mentor - Product preview card component - TEST BRANCH
+# Frontend Mentor - Product preview card component (Test)

 ## 1. Overview

-The challenge is to build out this QR code component and get it looking as close to the design as possible.
+The challenge is to build out this Product preview card component and get it looking as close to the design as possible.

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)